ratul619/VSD/README.md

 				Fig4.

 # VI.

-# VII.
 RISC-V ISA VECTOR EXTENSION
 The RISC-V [3] is an open-source hardware born in 2010 at the University of California, Berkeley as an academic research project.
 The first proposal of a Vector Extension for RISC-V has seen the light in June 2015 , the latest 1.0 version being in Sept 2021.

 # REFERENCES